Two men replacing a windshield on a car.

 How to File a Claim to Replace or Repair Your Windshield

 American Family Insurance offers a glass repair program with our trusted partner, Safelite.
-With them, we’ll work quickly to get your windshield repaired or replaced so you can get back to more important things.
+If your claim is approved, we’ll work with them to quickly repair or replace your windshield so you can get back to more important things.

 File Your Windshield Claim with the MyAmFam App

-File, track, and monitor the status of your claim from your phone with the MyAmFam app.
+File, track and monitor the status of your claim from your phone with the MyAmFam app.

 Get in touch with our Glass Claims Department at 1-800-MYAMFAM (1-800-692-6326) or conveniently submit a claim online to Safelite (Opens in a new tab).